 Strategy #5: When All Else Fails…Reboot

-Increasing your VPN connection speed is really a trial and error process.
+As you can tell with each of these strategies, increasing your VPN connection speed is really a trial and error process.
 The solution could be as simple as closing the program you’re using and rebooting your device.

 Rebooting solves issues with the operating system either not connecting properly or improperly overriding a connection.
 Your device just needs the opportunity to carry out a fresh batch of programming instructions.